-For the years ended June 30, 2022 and 2021, there were no concentrations of donor contributions.
+For the years June 30, 2023 and 2022, there were no concentrations of donor contributions.

-For the years ended June 30, 2022 and 2021, promises to give from two donors represented approximately 100% and 94% of unconditional promises to give, respectively.
+For the year ended June 30, 2023, promises to give from one donor represented approximately 100% unconditional promises to give.
+For the year ended June 30, 2022, promises to give from two donors represented approximately 100% unconditional promises to give.